On the asymptotic evolution of finite energy Airy wavefunctions

-Figure \ref{imagenes} shows the Airy beam amplitude for $a=0.1$, the corresponding distributions for the asymptotic contributions $u_1$ and $u_2$ and the Gaussian approximation $u_a$.
-The curve \eqref{caustic} is marked as a dashed line in all plots.
-To ease the visual comparsion between the plots, the amplitude in subfigures (b), (c) and (d) has been truncated to the maximum value reached in panel (a).
+{ Figure \ref{imagenesy1} shows the amplitudes of the exact finite energy Airy beams \eqref{eq:beam} and the distributions of the dominant asymptotic term $u_1$ and the approximate Gaussian-like mode $u_a$ for $a=0.1$ and $a=0.3$.
+The caustic is marked as a dashed line in all plots and, in order to ease the visual comparison between the plots, the amplitude has been truncated to the maximum value reached in Figure \ref{imagenesy1} (a) in all cases.
+Even though the asymptotic solutions in Figure \ref{imagenesy1} are represented in the whole $(\xi,\zeta)$ plane they are strictly defined and meaningful only above the caustic that includes the far-field region of interest in the $\zeta$ direction.}